reflex-dev/reflex-web/docs/getting-started/introduction.md

                 """
             ),
-            value="tab2",
+            value="tab1",
             padding_top="1em",
         ),
         rx.tabs.content(
             rx.markdown(
-                """
-                Each page is a Python function that returns a Reflex component.
+                """Each page is a Python function that returns a Reflex component.
 You can define multiple pages and navigate between them, see the [Routing](/docs/routing) section for more information.

 - Start with a single page and scale to 100s of pages
                 """